Savings questions answered

 If I pay a cheque into my account how long do I have to wait before I can withdraw against it?

 You’ll be able to withdraw against a cheque after six working days.
-Saturdays and Sundays do not count as working days.
+Saturdays and Sundays don't count as working days.

 I'm a non-taxpayer - can I have my interest without tax being taken off?